-- Not customized: content will not be fully customized for the organization
+- The content isn’t customized.
+The content will not be fully customized for the unique needs of your organization.

-- May not meet regulatory standards: curated content may not be appropriate for compliance training unless it meets regulation guidelines.
+- May not meet regulatory standards.
+Curated content may not be appropriate for compliance training unless it meets regulation guidelines.
 Regulations may vary by country, state and city.

 A Process for Creating Curated Courses